-Team Building and Development Knowledge Skills Behaviours K1.1 Understand different leadership styles and the benefits of coaching to support people and improve performance.
+Team Building and Development Knowledge Sk ills Behaviours K1.1 Understand different leadership styles and the benefits of coaching to support people and improve performance.
 S1.2 Support the development of the team and people through coaching, role modelling values and behaviours, and managing change effectively.
 B1.1 Drive to achieve in all aspects of work.
 K3.2 Know how to facilitate cross team working to support delivery of organisational objectives.
 S5.3 Ability to organise, prioritise and allocate work, and effectively use resources.
-Presentation with Q&A Pass Criteria Distinction Criteria TB1 Explain how they use knowledge of leadershi of cross-team working to develop their team and performance and how this helps them to drive the objectives.
-(K1.1, K3.2, B1.1) individuals and improve - reness of appropriate academic theories and s them appropriately in their approach to ilding.
-(K1.1, S1.2) TB2 Demonstrates how they support the development of the development o es, through coaching, TB3 Adapt their approach, where required, to acconeeds of individual team members (S1.2) ommodate the specific
+Presentatio on with Q&A Pass Criteria Distinction Criteria TB1 Explain how they use knowledge of leadershi of cross-team working to develop their team and performance and how this helps them to drive the objectives.
+(K1.1, K3.2, B1.1) ndividuals and improve eness of appropriate academic theories and s them appropriately in their approach to ilding.
+(K1.1, S1.2) TB2 Demonstrates how they support the developmenage change to deliver organisational objective role modelling and the use of resources and priori (S1.2, S5.3) es, through coaching, TB3 Adapt their approach, where required, to acconeeds of individual team members (S1.2) ommodate the specific